flowchain/devify-server/README.md

 ## More Examples

-A simple project of single process and *IF-ELSE* programming model.
+A simple project of single process application (the monolithic application) and *IF-ELSE* programming model.

 * [How to Send SMS: The single process model](examples/How-to-Send-SMS.md)